manaschubby/kafka-mysql/README.md

 - Once the containers are running ensure that all containers are running continuosly (Especially connect and broker).

-- Open connect has started, restart the consumer.
+- Once connect has started, restart the consumer.
 (It will automatically restart at continous intervals until connect is not up, however to save time you can manually restart).

 - It will automatically initialize the JDBC connector and soon you will see events logged on the consumer logs.

 Any changes to the MySQL DB shall reflect there.

-- **To change the MySQL DB instance open the docker-compose.yaml and change the curl request in the consumer service (line:157 onwards).**
+- **To change the MySQL DB instance open the docker-compose.yaml and change the ENVIRONMENT VARIABLES in the consumer service.**